ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.rules.multivaluejsoneditorrule.editproperty.md

 DetailedResult&lt;[JsonObject](./ts-json.jsonobject.md)<!-- -->, [JsonPropertyEditFailureReason](./ts-json.editor.jsonpropertyeditfailurereason.md)<!-- -->&gt;

-Returns Success with an object containing the fully-resolved child values to be merged for matching multi-value property.
-Fails with detail 'error' if an error occurs or with detail 'inapplicable' if the property key is not a conditional property.
+`Success` with an object containing the fully-resolved child values to be merged for matching multi-value property.
+Returns `Failure` with detail `'error'` if an error occurs or with detail `'inapplicable'` if the property key is not a conditional property.